Maggie Gyllenhaal: 2021–present: Filmmaking

 In 2021, Gyllenhaal made her feature directorial debut with the psychological drama The Lost Daughter, which she also produced and adapted from a novella by Elena Ferrante.
 The film received critical acclaim, and had its premiere at the 78th Venice International Film Festival, where Gyllenhaal won the Best Screenplay Award.
 It received four awards, including Best Feature and Breakthrough Director, as well as one further nomination at the 2021 Gotham Awards.
 At the 79th Golden Globe Awards, Gyllenhaal received a nomination for Best Director.
 She then received a Best Adapted Screenplay nomination at the 75th British Academy Film Awards, and the second Academy Award nomination of her career also for Best Adapted Screenplay at the 94th Academy Awards.

-Gyllenhaal will next direct The Bride!, a 1930s-set adaptation of Frankenstein, starring Christian Bale, Jessie Buckley, her husband Peter, and her brother Jake.
+Gyllenhaal directed The Bride!
+(2026), a 1930s-set adaptation of Frankenstein, starring Christian Bale, Jessie Buckley, her husband Peter, and her brother Jake.
+The movie bombed in the box office and received lukewarm reviews from the critics.

+Other activities

+Advertising

+Gyllenhaal has featured in advertising campaigns for various fashion brands, including Miu Miu (2004), photographed by Terry Richardson; Agent Provocateur (2007), photographed by Alice Hawkins; AGL (2016), photographed by Bryan Adams; Lafayette 148 (2023), photographed by Jody Rogac; and Eton Shirts (2025), photographed by Gray Sorrenti.

+Film festivals

+In February 2017, Gyllenhaal served as a member of the jury for the 2017 Berlin Film Festival, chaired by Paul Verhoeven.

+In 2021, she served as a member of the jury for the 2021 Cannes Film Festival, chaired by Spike Lee.

+In 2026, she was named president of the International Jury of the Competition at the 83rd Venice International Film Festival.